 - protecting local and global environmental quality, including addressing greenhouse gas emissions.

 The Gleneagles Summit itself was distracted by other events and as a result limited progress was made in discussions on climate change.
 However, it was agreed that the topics of energy and climate change would continue to be discussed at future G8 meetings.

 The meeting in St Petersburg, Russia in 2006 focused on global energy security and climate change.
 There was agreement that the G8 would take action in the following key areas:

 - Increasing transparency, predictability and stability of global energy markets;

 - Improving the investment climate in the energy sector;

 - Ensuring physical security of critical energy infrastructure;

 Included in the details of what was proposed to address these key areas included an endorsement of nuclear energy: "Those of us who have or are considering plans relating to the use and/or development of safe and secure nuclear energy believe that its development will contribute to global energy security, while simultaneously reducing harmful air pollution and addressing the climate change challenge."

 The agreement highlighted the INPRO project and the Generation IV International Forum, interim solutions to address back-end fuel cycle issues and the importance of independent effective regulation of nuclear installations.
-The agreement also highlighted the USA GNEP proposal and the complementary proposals by Russia and the IAEA.

 In many respects Europe has been a leader in promoting action on climate change, as set out in some detail above.